There are two difficulties with a roundup like this – Disney is massive and it’s often hard to disentangle product and marketing.

 Though the first trailer hadn’t included clips of the old franchise stars, they featured heavily here.
 Harrison Ford’s closing line was so perfectly pitched, it became a meme.

 Ahrefs points out that $2bn was added to Disney’s value by the success of this trailer alone.
-Type ‘Chewie, we’re home’ into Google, and you’ll see 661,000 results (at time of writing).
+Type ‘Chewie, we’re home’ into Google, and you’ll see more than 2 million results (at time of writing).

 A powerhouse of cross-promotion